koyopro/accella/packages/accel-record/README.md

 ### Model Query Interface

-Here are examples of using the query interface to perform queries on models.
+Here are some examples of using the interface to perform queries on models.
-Each method allows you to query the model using the information generated from the model definition, ensuring type safety.
+Each method allows you to query the model in a type-safe manner using information generated from the model definition.
 You can also take advantage of IDE autocompletion.

 For more details, refer to the list of methods in the Relation class.